awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

   A list of [alarms](#component-configuration-alarms) to monitor for the component\.
 All component types can have an alarm section\.

-The following example shows the instances section fragment in JSON format\.
+The following example shows the syntax for the **instances section fragment** in JSON format\.

 ```
 {